Marian University College of Osteopathic Medicine

 Admissions Process & Application Information

 Review applicants who meet minimum admissions criteria for GPA and MCAT.
-An invitation to complete a supplemental application will not made without an official MCAT score.
+An invitation to complete a supplemental application will not be made without an official MCAT score.
 MU-COM uses a traditional interview format.
 More detail is available on our website.

 - Primary application service: AACOMAS